bryansills/bryansills.github.io/index.md

 # {{ site.title }}

-This is just a simple, static site where I can share stuff that I think is neat.
+This is just a simple, static site where I can share stuff.

 ## Contact Me